, Associate Dir., Mobility Tech. Lab, Mechanical Engineering

-This project focuses on improving the eye-tracking tools used with the HumanFIRST driving simulator.
-Eye tracking is an important feature for simulation-based projects.
-It allows researchers to understand where participants are focusing their visual attention while driving the simulator.
-Currently, the eye-tracking system is capable of providing a nearly continuous record of the direction in which the driver is looking with respect to real-world coordinates.
-However, this by itself does not give any information about what objects the driver was looking at.
+This project focused on improving the eye-tracking analysis tools used with the HumanFIRST driving simulator.
+Eye tracking is an important tool for simulation-based studies.
+It allows researchers to understand where participants are focusing their visual attention while driving.